 The decision over which books would be included in the Old Testament was based in part on the long history of Jewish canonization with regards to the Tanakh.
-Sometimes referred to as the Hebrew Bible, the Tanakh is the compilation of hebrew scriptures considered authoritative within the Jewish religion faith.
+Sometimes referred to as the Hebrew Bible, the Tanakh is the compilation of scriptures considered authoritative within the Jewish faith.
 The Tanakh has its own history and distinction organization but it does form the basis for what came to be the Christian Old Testament.
 The authority of most of these ancient texts was agreed upon by Jewish teachers and communities almost from the time they were written.

 The Torah and other important Jewish texts were passed down and studied for many generations.
 Around the 2nd and 3rd centuries BCE, these key Jewish texts were translated by Jewish scholars from their original Hebrew into Greek, the increasingly common language of the day.
 This translation is known as the Septuagint.
 The Septuagint included all the books of the Tanakh as well as several other later Jewish texts of cultural significance.
 Some of these additional books include Tobit, Judith, and Sirach.

 In the early days of the Christian church, the Septuagint was used as the primary basis for the Old Testament.
-All major Christian traditions recognize the key texts (the ones found in the Tanakh) as old testament canon.
+All major Christian traditions recognize the key texts (the ones found in the Tanakh) as Old Testament canon.
 However, there is less uniform consensus with regards to the later additional books.

-These additional books are believed to have been written primarily in the intertestamental period, that is, the period between the event of the Old and New Testament.
+These additional books are believed to have been written primarily in the intertestamental period, that is, the period between the events of the Old and New Testaments.
 In addition to full books, there are also additional sections of some books of the Tanakh that appear to have been added in later.
 The books of Daniel and Esther, for example, both have added sections.
-The Catholic and Eastern Orthodox traditions include many of these books in the canon of their Bibles.
+The Catholic and Eastern Orthodox traditions include many of these books in the Old Testament canon of their Bibles.
 In Protestant traditions, these books are considered deuterocanonical or Biblical Apocrypha.
 This just means that while these texts can offer insight into the life and times in which they were written, they are not considered an authoritative part of the Protestant Bible.